DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Change Block/Unblock URL Status

 User can change Block/Unblock url status using the block button.
+This is used to block/unblock any URL for display and localisation purposes.

 ![Block](./images/DOTA_Web/ChangeBlock.png)